Ak-Anand07/my-runchables-task/README.md

 # Runchables Task

-A modern and responsive web application built using React / Next.js.
+A modern and responsive web application built using React / Next.js, featuring a simple authentication backend.

 ## Live Demo